Download document: Suicides in England 2021

-We share the latest suicide data for nations across the UK and Republic of Ireland in our Suicide Statistics factsheets.
+We share the latest suicide data for nations across the UK and Ireland in our Suicide Statistics factsheets.

 During the Covid-19 pandemic, fewer inquests took place and there were greater delays in death registrations in many parts of the UK.
 This, plus a reported decrease in male suicide at the beginning of the pandemic, contributed to lower suicide rates in 2020.
 Many suicide deaths in 2020 were later registered in 2021.
 However, rates of suicide in England and Wales in 2021 are overall very similar to those seen before Covid-19.
 Therefore, there is no evidence that suicides increased because of the coronavirus pandemic.